rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 easier than when using the basic map and reduce interface provided by hadoop- core.
-This usually means the frameworks do not require you to write these functions at all, but something more high-level that the framework can 'compile' into a pipeline of map-reduce jobs.
+This usually means the frameworks do not require you to write these functions at all, but something more high-level that the framework can 'compile' into a pipeline of MapReduce jobs.
 This is particularly true for the higher level frameworks (such as hive), which don't really require any knowledge of programming to operate.